 The estimate of the charge was made following the discounting process of the indemnities matured by the agents of the Group at the reporting date.
-On this amount, the past experience of the Group determined the possible loss which was in turn discounted using a risk free interest rate curve as a financial assumption.
+On this amount, the past experience of the Group determined the possible loss which was in turn discounted using a risk free interest rate curve as financial assumptions.